invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 If you are using the Queue system ie. QUEUE_CONNECTION=database then you may also want to check the ```jobs``` table in the database, there should be _no_ records in that table...
 If there are records in the table it means that your queue is not running and therefore no mail jobs are being processed.

+It's possible the emails are sent but are blocked for DNS, SPF, DKIM or other reasons.
+In these cases adding https://mail-tester.com as a client and emailing a test invoice can help debug certain problems.

 ## PDF conversion issues.

 We strongly recommend using the built in [snappdf](https://github.com/beganovich/snappdf) package which is a highly performant PDF generator based on the headless chrome/chromium binary.
 This package is perfect for users that have root access to their server and are able to install the required dependencies if needed.